 Mental health has chiefly come to the forefront of discussions in all kinds of media.
 With this in mind, here are just a fraction of the TV and film moments that used their platform to highlight mental health and help break down stigma.

 Firstly, Showtime debuts the controversial series “United States of Tara,” with Steven Spielberg attached as executive producer.
 This comedy-drama depicts the life of a suburban housewife and mother coping with dissociative identity disorder.
 With this in mind, this condition which affects roughly 1 to 3 percent of the American population according to recent studies.

 While “Drop Dead Diva” was on the air, everyone had an opinion about this legal comedy-drama, which follows an overweight lawyer whose body is inhabited by the soul of a fashion model.
 During the show’s second season in 2010, the main character’s mother is diagnosed with bipolar disorder.

-ABC airs an explosive episode of the medical drama “Private Practice.”
+Then, ABC airs an explosive episode of the medical drama “Private Practice.”
 In the episode Did You Hear What Happened to Charlotte King?, writer Shonda Rhimes explores the long-term effects of sexual abuse in the workplace.

-Director Liza Johnson’s independent film “Return” showcases a soldier after a tour of duty as she struggles with her return to civilian life and finding a way to reconnect with others.
+Then, director Liza Johnson’s independent film “Return” showcases a soldier after a tour of duty as she struggles with her return to civilian life and finding a way to reconnect with others.

-The blockbuster film “Silver Linings Playbook,” based on a novel by Matthew Quick, opens to rave reviews.
+After that, the blockbuster film “Silver Linings Playbook,” based on a novel by Matthew Quick, opens to rave reviews.
 Starring Bradley Cooper, the film explores what happens when a former teacher returns to his family and friends after spending eight months in a psychiatric hospital.

-USA Network’s “Mr. Robot” receives critical acclaim for the realistic depiction of mental illness surrounding its main character, who has dissociative identity disorder.
+Afterwards, USA Network’s “Mr. Robot” receives critical acclaim for the realistic depiction of mental illness surrounding its main character, who has dissociative identity disorder.